Point Calimere: Ecology and conservation

+The forests of Point Calimere, historically known as the Vedaranyam forests, contain an important remnant of tropical dry evergreen forest; a Government of India notification describes the sanctuary as containing the largest continuous stretch of this forest type in the country.
+The Point Calimere Wildlife Sanctuary was declared in 1967.

 The sanctuary includes the cape and its three types of habitat: dry evergreen forests, mangrove forests, and wetlands.
 In 1988, the sanctuary was enlarged to include the Great Vedaranyam Swamp and the Talaignayar Reserve Forest, and renamed the Point Calimere Wildlife and Bird Sanctuary, with a total area of 377 km2.
 Point Calimere is home to the endangered endemic Indian blackbuck and is one of the few known wintering locations of the spoon-billed sandpiper.
 It also holds large wintering populations of greater flamingos.
 The area is dotted with salt pans and these hold large crustacean populations that support the wintering bird life.
 Pesticide runoff from agricultural fields and shrimp farms has entered the ecosystem resulting in many species having high concentrations of DDT and HCH in their tissue.